Richard Halsall

-Richard Grant Halsall (born 1 October 1968) is a Zimbabwean former cricketer.
+Richard Grant Halsall (born 1 October 1968) is a Zimbabwean cricket coach and former cricketer.
 A right-handed batsman who bowled right-arm fast-medium, he was born at Salisbury, Rhodesia (today Harare, Zimbabwe).

 Halsall made his debut in first-class cricket for Mashonaland Country Districts against Mashonaland Under-24s in the 1993/94 Logan Cup.
 This was the only first-class match he played in Zimbabwe.

 His next appearance in first-class cricket came for Cambridge University in English county cricket.
 His first-class debut for the university came against Lancashire in 1999.
 During the 1999 season, he represented the university in 7 first-class matches, the last of which came against Oxford University.
 In his combined total of 8 first-class matches, he scored 171 runs at a batting average of 19.00, with a single half century high score of 76.
 In the field he took 5 catches.
 With the ball he took 13 wickets at a bowling average of 44.38, with best figures of 3/64.

 Halsall later represented the Sussex Cricket Board in List A cricket.
 His debut List A match came against Herefordshire in the 2000 NatWest Trophy.
 From 2000 to 2001, he represented the Board in 5 List A matches, the last of which came against the Essex Cricket Board in 1st round of the 2002 Cheltenham & Gloucester Trophy which was held in 2001.
 In his 5 List A matches, he scored 36 runs at an average of 18.00, with a high score of 17.
 With the ball he took 5 wickets at an average of 20.60, with best figures of 4/34.